life-itself/artearthtech.com/content/blog/2019-wise-education-gathering-2019.md

 ---
-title: Do we Need Wiser Education?
+title: Do We Need Wiser Education?
 date: 2019-10-13
 slug: wise-education-gathering-2019
 notebook: yes
 authors: [rufuspollock]
 ---

-At the Art / Earth / Tech 2019 Gathering a group of us worked together to distill our thoughts on the need for a wiser education system in the form of a situation, complication, question, hypothesis (SCQH).
+At the Art / Earth / Tech annual Gathering, a group of us came together to distill our thoughts on the need for a wiser education system.
+We used the structure of situation, complication, question, hypothesis (SCQH).

 *Rufus, Alina, Emmanuel, Ninon, Tom, Richard, Hannes*